hqnicolas/CasaOsJupyterLab/README.md

-# CasaOs Jupyter
+# CasaOs JupyterLab
-Runing Jupyter Notebook on CasaOS Server with aarch64 Based on [Konmeo/jupyter](https://hub.docker.com/r/konmeo/jupyterlab)
+Runing JupyterLab Notebook on CasaOS Server with aarch64 Based on [Konmeo/jupyter](https://hub.docker.com/r/konmeo/jupyterlab)
 - How to use:
 1. On Casaos Home.